hyelog/hyelog.github.io/_posts/2023-07-28-esl-idiom-study-log.md

     ex: We've spoken to your past employers, so we know you've got an excellent track record.
 - `(to) work out` : to find a solution; to resolve
     ex: Nicole spent half the night helping ted work out a very difficult chemistry problem.

+# 2023-Aug-04

+- `better off` : in a more fourtunate position
+    ex: We're better of leaving for France on Thursday evening, so we can spend the entire weekend there.
+- `(to) buy out` : to purchase an entire business or someone's share of a business
+    ex: Microsoft bought out Adam's company for $12 million.
+- `cup of tea` : the type of person or thing that one generally likes
+    ex: Hockey isn't Alan's cup of tea.
+- `dragon lady` : a nasty woman who misuses her power
+    ex: Beth is a real dragon lady.
+She's always screaming at her employees.
+- (to) get it : to understand
+- it looks like : it's likely that
+- `no laughing matter` : nothing to joke about; something serious
+- `nothing to do with (someone or something)` : not have any relationship with someone; to not get involved with something
+    ex: After I found out that Nora shoplifted some lipstick from the drugstore, I wanted nothing to do with her.
+- `rolling in dough` : very rich
+    ex: Susan and Bob don't need to work anymore.
+They're rolling in dough
+- `(to) strike it rich` : to attain sudden financial success
+    ex: Chad struck it rich with the winning lottery ticket
+- `that's the way the cookie crumbles` : that's the way things go sometimes and there's nothing you can do about it.
+    ex: You lost your job?
+That's the way the cookie crumbles /Somebody drank your last can of Pepsi?
+Oh well, that's the way the cookie crumbles.